Joe Biden: The man of the middle steps down – DW – 07/22/2024

 Joe Biden: The man of the middle steps downJuly 22, 2024

-In the end, it was his age that prevented him from running for president again: On Sunday, President Joe Biden announced he would not seek reelection in November.
+In the end, it was his age that prevented Joe Biden from running for president again.
+The US president has announced he will not seek reelection in November.
 Biden will see out the rest of his term in office, but the Democrats will look for a new presidential candidate at their convention in August.

-Calls from his allies in the Democractic Party and the US media for the president to withdraw his candidacy had been getting louder since his disastrous performance in a TV debate against Donald Trump in June.
+Calls from his allies in the Democratic Party and the US media for the president to withdraw his candidacy had been getting louder since his disastrous performance in a TV debate against Donald Trump on June 27.
 Biden's frail appearance and his many bungled, confused answers had fueled concerns that, at 81, the president was too old for the job.

 While he maintained for months that he had every intention of running again, he eventually withdrew from the race on Sunday.
 It marks the twilight of an illustrious political career, which Joseph Robinette Biden Jr. began at 30 as one of the youngest senators in US history.
 When he entered the White House in 2021 at 78, he was the oldest US president ever to be inaugurated.